Discrete geometry for electoral geography: Ideas for discrete isoperimetry

+Many geometric ideas have been profitably discretized in the last several decades, particularly in computer science, where discrete differential geometry is an essential part of computer graphics, and geometric group theory, where the shapes of spaces are echoed in the shapes of their (discrete) lattices (see generally \cite{DDG,BH,OHGGT}.
+Consequently, another natural direction of inquiry is to take the popular definitions of compactness and to discretize their elements, like area and perimeter.
+In this appendix we will briefly outline the ideas needed to form a discrete Polsby-Popper score.

+Recall that the weight of the vertices in the dual graph $G$ is given by the population of the corresponding units.
+We can define the boundary $\partial G$ of the graph to be the subset of vertices corresponding to units on the outer boundary of the state---note that this is not an abstract graph notion, but depends on the tiling from which the dual graph was made.
+Consider a partition $P=(P_1,\dots,P_k)$ into $k$ connected districts.
+Then we can similarly define the boundary $\partial P_i$ of each district coming from units on the outer boundary of the district (either belonging to $\partial G$ or adjacent to a different district).

-The principle of discrete compactness scores is to use the combinatorial geometry of these graphs.
-Taking a cue from the filling inequalities in \S\ref{GGT}, we have a clear starting point suggested by the mathematical developments of the last several decades.
-We start by taking the {\em discrete area} to be the order (that is, the number of vertices) of the district subgraph and the {\em discrete perimeter} to be the order of its boundary, possibly choosing to weight both of these calculations by population, as demonstrated in Example~\ref{ex:graph}.
+Let us define the {\em discrete area} of a district to be the order (that is, the number of vertices) of the district and the {\em discrete perimeter} to be the order of its boundary, possibly choosing to weight both of these calculations by population.
 This immediately suggests two discrete analogs of the Polsby-Popper score of a district.
 We can let the compactness be measured by \begin{enumerate} \item discrete area divided by the square of discrete perimeter; or \item the same calculation, but weighted by population. \end{enumerate} These scores are, respectively,